Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Experimental Analysis

 \subsubsection{Lack of Temporal Information in the Initial Query}

-The next hypothesis pertains to the initial query of the first TrXL block.
+The next hypothesis pertains to the initial query of the first TrXL layer.
 This query is constructed solely based on the features extracted from the observation encoders at the current time step, encompassing only minimal temporal information.
-In contrast, the query of the second block draws from the aggregated outcome of the memory window, thus capturing more substantial temporal information.
+In contrast, the query of the second layer draws from the aggregated outcome of the memory window, thus capturing more substantial temporal information.
 However, we believe that the initial query could be further enriched with additional information.
-In Figure \ref{fig:emm_trxl}, one experiment augments the query with relative positional encoding, providing direct access to the current time step.
-Despite this enhancement, the agent's performance only moderately improves, reaching an IQM of 19 completed commands.
-We also explored embedding the original query with the previous output of the last TrXL block.
+In Figure \ref{fig:emm_trxl}, one experiment augments the query with absolute positional encoding, providing direct access to the current time step.
+Despite this enhancement, the agent's performance only moderately improves, reaching a mean of 18 completed commands.
+We also explored embedding the original query with the previous output of the TrXL block.
 However, this simple approach did not yield positive results.

-All of the aforementioned measures by far do not reach the level of the GRU agent.
-Even if combined, a low performance of 33 executed commands is achieved, which is also relatively unstable.
+None of the aforementioned measures individually reach the performance level of the GRU agent.
+However, when combined, they achieve a mean performance of 47 executed commands at best.